LogtalkDotOrg/logtalk3/manuals/_sources/userman/nomenclature.rst.txt

    anywhere without requiring a scope directive.

 **function object**
-   Predicates calls (goals) can be passed or returned from other predicates and unified with other terms (e.g. variables).
+   Predicate calls (goals) can be passed or returned from other predicates and unified with other terms (e.g. variables).

 **import path**